isabella232/pmp-support-site/docs/users/040_terminology.md

 # PMP Terminology

-*A guide to some of the terminology you may encounter while using the PMP.*
+*A guide to some terminology you may encounter while using the PMP.*

 This is a guide primarily geared toward users of the PMP who either put content into the PMP or pull it out rather than developers.
 More technical information on many of these terms is available in the [developer documentation](https://support.pmp.io/docs).